acgetchell/mundus-atrox/src/journals/eighth.md

 We travel with *Carp* toward the manor but he is concerned about the noise from our heavy armor.
 He says if we can just get to this tunnel, we should be good from there.
 We take off our clanking armor.
 The tunnel leads to a storeroom but *Carp* says there’s a big floating creature in there. *Wulrif* tries to get *Carp* to visualize it and then reads his mind, but Carp had fled before he'd gotten a good look at it.

-*Wulrif* and *Actius* confer, saying it’s not a Death Tyrant.
+*Wulrif* and *Actias* confer, saying it’s not a Death Tyrant.
 I think that's good news?
 We all discuss and decide it would be best to approach and attempt to negotiate with it, as opposed to coming in hot through the front door.
 The Redbrand we interrogated had said they avoid the Beholder, so it and the Redbrands may not have aligned agendas.

 We crawl through the tunnel, single file, which is skillfully constructed.
 We approach the Beholder, but it seems quite mad, rambling gibberish and strange tongues.